 Regional airlines provide underappreciated but critical connectivity for passengers all over Europe.
-TIM ROBINSON reports how the European Regional Airlines Association (ERA) is assisting its members in negotiating these tough times.
+TIM ROBINSON reports how the European Regions Airlines Association (ERA) is assisting its members in negotiating these tough times.

 Aging aircraft fleets, fewer seats, declining services, tight margins and intense competition - who would be in the regional airline business – especially in a Europe still experiencing an economic slump?

 Fighting the corner of regional airlines in Europe is the European Regions Airline Association (ERA).
 It now has 191 members overall (including ten OEMs and 22 airports) as well as 53 regional carriers.
 These range from Air Greenland, to Hop! from Flybe to Widerøe.
 The association also benefits from the synergies from having both airlines and suppliers in the same organisation – and acts as a forum that members can learn from each other.